openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 As a customer of OpenShift layered products I can confidently upgrade the operator even if the next version requires elevated permissions be provided.

-As an operator author I have a set of best practices and tools that help me develop a compliant operator
+As an operator author I have a set of best practices and tools that help me develop a compliant operator.

 As a monitor of OpenShift layered products I can identify which operators are compliant with STS best practices and tools.